Print Edition - 2018-05-27 | MONEY

-May 27, 2018-An international agency that sets standards for marine safety has approved two-way shipping routes into the Arctic Ocean through the Bering Strait.The International Maritime Organisation, an arm of the United Nations, accepted routes proposed by the United States and Russia for safe navigation in the water between Alaska and Russia’s Chukotskiy Peninsula.
+An international agency that sets standards for marine safety has approved two-way shipping routes into the Arctic Ocean through the Bering Strait.The International Maritime Organisation, an arm of the United Nations, accepted routes proposed by the United States and Russia for safe navigation in the water between Alaska and Russia’s Chukotskiy Peninsula.

 The action designated routes for northbound and southbound traffic on both sides of the Diomede Islands within the Bering Strait, a chokepoint about 50 miles (80 kilometres) wide between the northern Bering Sea and the Chukchi Sea.

 Six areas of precaution are noted.
 The maritime organisation also designated three areas to be avoided around Alaska’s Nunivak, King and St. Lawrence islands.